Skip To Main Content

 1. A Data Privacy Policy and Strategy

-It’s always a great idea to involve your school community, as well.
-Send out a survey to ask for their input and thoughts on how they would like their information shared, and how they would like to access information that is important to them.
+It’s always a great idea to involve your school community.
+Send out a survey to ask for their input and thoughts on how they would like their information shared and how they would like to access information that's important to them.

 If your school or district ever finds itself in a situation where maximum privacy and security are top priorities, here are some important considerations:

-1. Public calendar events should not contain detailed information regarding the location, time, and names of invited constituents.
+1. Public calendar events should not contain detailed information regarding the location, time, and names of internal and external constituents.

-2. Photos in a public media gallery should not contain photos of students or teachers that are personally identifiable.
-We encourage liberal use of stunning imagery across all Finalsite websites as a marketing essential, but exclude names, graduation year, hometown, and any other personal information.
-Constituent privacy always tops marketing.
+2. Photos in a public media gallery should exclude names, graduation year, hometown, and any other personal information.
+Privacy always comes before marketing.

-3. Public pages on your site that list after-school activities should not provide a location or maps.
+3. Public pages on your site that list after-school activities should not provide a specific location.

-4. Public pages should not reflect student or teacher schedules.
+4. Public pages should not reflect student or staff members' schedules.
 The same goes for athletic schedules.

 Two men reviewing notes on a page between laptops